CS-DS-125/125book/py4e_rst/07-files.rst

 .. index:: filter pattern, pattern!filter

-For example, if we wanted to read a file and only print out lines which started with the prefix “From:”, we could use the string method *startswith* to select only those lines with the desired prefix:
+For example, if we wanted to read a file and only print out lines which started with the prefix "From:", we could use the string method *startswith* to select only those lines with the desired prefix:

 .. code:: python